Skip to content

 Flickr logo

-In 2019, global photo and video hosting site Flickr became a Safer customer and relies on our comprehensive detection solutions find CSAM on its platform.
+In 2019, global photo and video hosting site Flickr became a Safer customer and relies on our comprehensive detection solutions to find CSAM on its platform.
 In 2021, Flickr deployed Safer’s CSAM Image Classifier.
 Using the classifier, their Trust and Safety team could detect previously unknown CSAM images they likely wouldn’t have discovered otherwise.

 One classifier hit led to the discovery of 2,000 previously unverified images of CSAM and an investigation by law enforcement – in which a child was rescued from harm.